By Joginder Tuteja, Courtesy: IndiaFM

 In 2006, if there has been any other movie apart from 'Rang De Basanti' that has found appreciation with both the mass and the class, it has been 'Taxi No. 9211'.
 We get into a conversation with the captain of the ship, or to put it better, the driver of this taxi - Milan Luthria - to know more about the film.

-all Congratulations.
-'Taxi no. 9211' has opened to unanimously good
+First of all Congratulations.
+'Taxi no. 9211' has opened to unanimously good reviews.

 The movie has been doing well everywhere.
 Great response, great feedback from the audiences and also from the critics.